yellowmessenger/documentation/docs/platform_concepts/studio/train/intents.md

 ----

-## <a name="bp"></a> 6.
-Best practices
+## Best practices

-This section is divided into:
+The following are the recommended best practices to follow while naming intents and adding utteraces to them.

 1. [Best practices to follow while naming intents](#61-intent-naming)
 2. [Best practices to follow while adding utterances to the intents](#62-utterance--flows)

-### <a name="Intn"></a> 6.1 Intent naming

-There are guidelines for new bots and for the bots in productions.
-For your intent to work best globally, follow the respective guidelines:
+### Naming intents

-#### 6.1.1 New bots
+#### For new bots

 Bots created after August 1, 2022.

 1. Intent names must be at least 3 words long with unique words and no special characters.
-    * Be mindful of intent names, make sure they are as descriptive as possible.
+    * Ensure intent names are descriptive to enhance clarity.
-    * Don't create intent names like intent test one, FAQ number one etc.
+   * Avoid using generic names like "intent test one" or "FAQ number one".
-    * Bad intent names will result in bad NLP performance (False positives) and unnecessary issues in the bot.
+   * Poor intent names can negatively impact NLP performance, leading to false positives and unnecessary bot issues.
-    * For Cloud, it is possible to rename intent names.
+   * In the case of cloud, renaming intent names is possible.
 2. The more descriptive the intent name, the better (add names with more than 3 words).
 3. Avoid uncommonly and business-specific abbreviations: Example: PO (purchase order ), GMV, etc - use the full forms and add synonyms if necessary.
 Few common abbreviations like UPI, EMI, and HR are acceptable.
 4. Phrase the intent name as a verb followed by a noun.
 Example: get a premium receipt, pay renewal amount, fetch order status.
 5. Keywords and sentences less than 3 words will fallback to the existing bot model and will work as-is.
 These types of utterances will not go to the new model.
 6. This model is applicable and works well for [FAQs](https://docs.yellow.ai/docs/platform_concepts/studio/train/add-faqs) as well (since FAQs are descriptive and longer sentences)
-7. Suggestions are enabled by default for all new bots - as this is critical for model improvement and to provide the full performance benefit.
+7. Suggestions are automatically enabled for all new bots by default.
+This default setting is crucial for improving the model and maximizing performance benefits.

-#### 6.1.2 Existing bots
+#### For existing bots

-Following are a few important pointers for bots created before August 1, 2022.
+The following are a few important pointers for bots created before August 1, 2022.

 ##### Cloud